silentrob/superscriptjs.com/documentation/_library-content.md

 ```

-We are assuming you have already serup node.js and have NPM installed (included with node) as well as a working understanding of JavaScript.
+We are assuming you have already setup node.js and have NPM installed (included with node) as well as a working understanding of JavaScript.
 <a class="doc-anchor" name="bot"></a>
 ## The Bot Class